SOCIAL JUSTICE LEADERSHIP PROJECT

 - Receive specialized volunteer placements in local nonprofit agencies based on student interests (10-15 hours total).

-- Participate in the suggested Wilkes-Barre-based FallSERVE trip in October 12-15.
-Students will reside at 187 N. Franklin St. and do service and hear presentations at a variety of area institutions including the State Correctional Institute at Retreat, Wyoming Valley Drug and Alcohol Agency, the Catherine McCauley Center, and the Eastern PA Coalition for Abandoned Mine Reclamation.
+- Participate in the suggested Wilkes-Barre-based FallSERVE trip in October 10-13.
+Students will reside at 187 N. Franklin St. and do service and hear presentations at a variety of area institutions including the State Correctional Institute at Retreat, the Crisis Intervention Center, Ruth's Place Women's Shelter, and the Shekinah Riding Center..

 - Students doing the project for credit will take Fr.
 Dan Issing’s “Theology of Service” course.

 - Participate in a series of personal conversations and community panel discussions with local political leaders, nonprofit directors, case managers, and persons experiencing poverty, homelessness and racism in our community.

 - Student volunteer placements may continue based on student choice.